 Switching To A More Passive Income Model

 While the money from our online store was awesome, it did require some amount of active work.
-When you run an ecommerce store, you have to deal with shipping.
+When you run an ecommerce store, you have to deal with product sourcing.
 You have to deal with customer service.

 You have to deal with inventory if you decide not to dropship.
 I knew that for my next business venture, I wanted to start a business that was more passive in nature.

 Because our online store already made plenty of money, I decided to create MyWifeQuitHerJob.com with a 5 year plan to profitability.
 At the time, I didn’t really care how long it took for my blog to make significant money.

 The key was that I wanted the income to be passive.
 And I knew that if I kept at it for long enough that it would eventually make a good deal of cash.
 Turns out it took about 3 years for my blog to reach the tipping point.